6 apps that take a picture to see how much something is worth

 - Analytics and profits are real: Track sales, fees, top performers, and slow movers in one clean dashboard, so you can actually see what's working and what's just dead space.

 Nifty pays for itself in just a few weeks.
-So, what are you waiting for?
 Start with a 7-day free trial and see how Nifty can supercharge your workflows.

 FAQs